scuben/dory/README.md

 has a lot of responsibilities on OS X, most of which are not necessary on Linux since docker runs natively.
 Something it does that can benefit linux users however, is the setup and management of an [nginx reverse HTTP proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/).
+For this reason, dory exists to provide this reverse proxy on Linux, along with accompanying dnsmasq and resolv services.
 Using full dinghy on Linux for local development doesn't really make sense to me, but using a reverse proxy does.
 Furthermore, if you work with other devs who run Dinghy on OS X, you will have to massage your [docker-compose](https://docs.docker.com/compose/)